matthewgetz/rotini/website/versioned_docs/version-2.1.0/index.md

 #### command.operation
 Command property "operation" must be of type "object".
 See the [I_Operation](./api#i_operation) interface for more information.

+#### command.usage
+Command property "usage" must be of type "string".
+This property will override the generated command usage if set.

 #### command.help
 Command property "help" must be of type "string".
 This property will override the generated command help output if set.